-146. By adding opioid products or expanding the use of their existing opioid products, the other Manufacturer Defendants took advantage of the market created by Purdue's aggressive promotion of OxyContin and reaped enormous profits.
-For example, Insys made approximately \$330 million in net revenue from Subsys in 2015.
+By adding opioid products or expanding the use of their existing opioid products, 149. the other Manufacturer Defendants took advantage of the market created by Purdue's aggressive promotion of OxyContin and reaped enormous profits.
+For example, Opana ER alone generated more than \$1 billion in revenue for Endo in 2010 and again in 2013.